pryv/dev-site/README.md

 # Pryv API (developers) website

-API reference, recommendations, guides, etc.
+Source content for api.pryv.com (API reference, recommendations, guides, etc.)

-## Temporary note

-There's a mess of files that are only there for our temporary teaser page (current `index.html`).
-This will be cleaned up when the full site gets ready for prime time.

-## Writing documentation
+## Writing documentation <!-- TODO: probably move this to guidelines and just refer from here -->

 Try to stick to the following guidelines when writing (these guidelines are meant to be updated and completed as we progress):